An improved lower bound for star-shaped Kakeya sets: Remarks

 \subsubsection{Problem 2}

-As far as the author is aware of, the star-shaped Kakeya problem in dimensions three and higher has not been studied before.
-However, continuously parametrized Kakeya sets in $\mathbb{R}^n$ have been considered, for example, in~\cite{Järvenpää_Järvenpää_Keleti_Máthé_2011}.
+To the best of our knowledge, the star-shaped Kakeya problem in dimensions three and higher has not been studied before.
+However, continuously parametrized Kakeya sets in $\mathbb{R}^n$ have been considered, for example, in~\cite{Järvenpää_Järvenpää_Keleti_Máthé_2011} and ~\cite{FuGan2023}.
+A recent breakthrough by Wang and Zahl ~\cite{WangZahl2025} on the Kakeya conjecture implies that a star-shaped Kakeya set in $\mathbb{R}^3$ would at least have Hausdorff dimension 3.